 I hate to say it, but after nearly four years of near-constant travel, it’s becoming harder and harder for me to be impressed.
 Of course, I love places and I appreciate them and I enjoy almost every place I visit — but being knocked over in marvel, so impressed I can barely speak?
 That’s incredibly special and incredibly rare.

 Skellig Michael is a rocky island off the southwest coast of Ireland that was home to monks for several centuries.
 It’s one of the most visually striking places I’ve ever visited, even on a cloudy day, and it’s also

-Getting to Skellig Michael is not an easy journey — due to rough seas and a challenging spot to moor the boats, boats are able to make the trip only about half the time.
+Getting to Skellig Michael is not an easy journey — due to rough seas and a challenging spot to moor, boats are able to make the trip only about half the time.
 If you get the chance, you must take it.

 I had one chance to make it to Skellig Michael — which, in retrospect, was poor planning on my part — but I lucked out.
 On the morning I was to head out, I called the captain whose boat I had booked, Eoin Walsh, and he verified that although it was a borderline day, it was still safe to go.